laws-africa/indigo-web/README.md

 # Indigo Web

-Stylesheets and Javascript for use with HTML documents published using the [Indigo platform](https://indigo.readthedocs.org).
+Stylesheets for use with HTML documents published using the [Indigo platform](https://indigo.readthedocs.org).
+They make Akoma Ntoso documents look beautiful.

 ## Usage